Broken Ladders. A brilliant and timely report

-When the “Broken Ladders” report was published a few weeks ago, it felt that the data we had been longing for had finally been collated.
-Haseena and I had been talking about conducting our own research about the experiences of women of colour in the workplace since the launch of WOCGN so we were delighted to see that a thorough piece of work had been conducted to capture the barriers women of colour have to overcome and to offer some tangible solutions and recommendations to employers form all sectors.
+When the “Broken Ladders” report was published a few weeks ago, it felt that the data we'd been longing for had finally been collated.
+We’d been talking about conducting our own research on the experiences of women of colour in the workplace since the launch of WOCGN.
+So we were delighted to see that a thorough piece of work had been conducted, capturing the barriers women of colour have to overcome – and offering tangible solutions and recommendations to employers from all sectors.

 "61% report changing themselves to ‘fit-in’ at work, from the language or words they use (37%), their hairstyle (26%) and even their name (22%)."